 Bulk Cargo

-Petroleum and related products continue to represent the largest volume commodity sector at Port Tampa Bay, with over 17 million tons of oil, gas and jet fuel moving through the port in a typical year.
+Today, liquid petroleum and related products remain the largest commodity sector, with more than 17 million tons of oil, gas, and jet fuel moving through the port each year.
+Much of it is forwarded by pipeline, freeing up scarce space on regional highways.

 Frequently Asked Questions